Get Started in Law Enforcement with an Accredited Colorado POST-certified Academy

-The CLETA program at Colorado Mountain College provides a comprehensive educational framework for your entry into the field of law enforcement
+The CLETA program at CMC provides a comprehensive educational framework for your entry into the field of law enforcement

 Colorado Mountain College at Spring Valley offers a State of Colorado POST-certified basic Law Enforcement Academy.
 We believe that citizens want to have adults acting as peace officers in their communities.
 Therefore, we encourage an academy atmosphere that supports and rewards mutually respectful behavior, teamwork and an openness to learning new and challenging ideas.